ilios/user-guide/courses-and-sessions/courses/attach-learning-materials.md

 For lectures and other similar media, where the likely method of delivery is streaming/viewing from the server, rather than downloading, materials should be stored elsewhere, and the links to them should be the resources saved in Ilios.

+### Additional Fields

-#### Additional Fields (modified once the inital upload has been completed)
+These are modified once the inital upload has been completed.

-* _**Status:**_ Options for this are Final (appears to students as long there is no start or end date), Revised (same as Final for display purposes), and Draft (will not be displayed to students even if the current date lies between the start and end date (if it exists)).
+* **Status:** Options for this are Final (appears to students as long there is no start or end date), Revised (same as Final for display purposes), and Draft (will not be displayed to students even if the current date lies between the start and end date (if it exists)).
-* _**Required:**_ Identifies required vs. recommended materials in the context of use.
+* **Required:** Identifies required vs. recommended materials in the context of use.
 Requirement is unique to a given instance of use for any Learning Materials.
-* _**Instructional Notes:**_ Free-text entry field to allow commentary and instruction for the Learning Materials.
+* **Instructional Notes:** Free-text entry field to allow commentary and instruction for the Learning Materials.
 Notes may be set to be visible to all users, or set as visible only to instructional faculty/staff.
 Notes provided are unique to a given instance of use for any Learning Materials.
-* _**Show Notes to Students:**_ Indicates whether or not the optional notes entered in the Instructional Notes field (described above) are displayed to students or not.
+* **Show Notes to Students:** Indicates whether or not the optional notes entered in the Instructional Notes field (described above) are displayed to students or not.
-* _**Timed Release**_** (Add Start Date / Add End Date):** This allows for Learning Materials to be displayed to students for a specified range of dates.
+* **Timed Release** This allows for Learning Materials to be displayed to students for a specified range of dates.
 This can be either Start Date or End Date or both.
 The Learning Materials must be in a Final or Revised state to be displayed.
-* _**MeSH Terms (Select MeSH for:):**_ Selected by searching the MeSH database.
+* **MeSH Terms (Select MeSH for:):** Selected by searching the MeSH database.
 MeSH terms selected are unique to a given instance of use for any Learning Materials.